 The high-pass crossover is adjustable and reaches as high as 750Hz while the low pass is adjustable to 200Hz.
 4 gauge-capable power connection terminals and well-made, secure speaker wire terminals round out a great design you’ll love.
 However it doesn’t provide speaker level inputs.

 It’s a fantastic and powerful compromise between cost, size, and power, selling for less than $200.

 Head over to check out the fantastic reviews and current price at Amazon today.

 4. Alpine KTP-445U Mini Amplifier – One of the smallest but best sounding mini amps available today.
 Truly a great amp that fits nearly anywhere.

 As I wrote about in my extensive review, the KTP-445U is a marvel of Alpine’s expertise in compact audio based on class D technology.
 As not all of us have room for a standard sized amplifier (even the compact ones listed here) it solves the problem of having very limited installation space while still providing up to 45W of clean sounding power into 4 channels!
 And it even handles 2 ohm speaker loads.

-The amp measures an astounding 7 7/16″ x 1.5″ x 2.5″ (189 x 38.2 x 64.5 mm) in size.
+The amp measures an astounding 7 7/16 x 1.5 x 2.5″ (189 x 38.2 x 64.5 mm) in size.
 That’s smaller than pretty much any comparable amplifier available anywhere in the world today!
-It can be installed using the included brackets or even using zip ties if you are working with a more difficult installation challenge, like putting it inside a dash.
+It can be installed using the included brackets or even using zip ties if you’re working with a more difficult installation challenge like putting it inside a dashboard opening.

 Even better is that it features built-in high and low-pass crossovers which are enabled by switches on the bottom.
 You can also use all 4 channels with only a 2-channel input source thanks the the built-in “Y” adapter function.
 Both RCA and speaker-level inputs are provided.